Every person has the ability to shape their future.

 -

 Yes.
-NDIS funds can be used to access our services for individuals who are self-managed or plan-managed .
+NDIS funds may be used to access our services for individuals who are self-managed or plan-managed .

 -